 Discover the Many Fascinating Worlds of Perspective

 The Perspective Research Centre (PRC) is a research and educational centre focused on perspective and the visual dimensions of art, science, and technology.
+We began studying perspective over four decades ago, and herein you will find a detailed record of our intellectual journey and related discoveries.

 We hope you find these resources informative, helpful, and enjoyable.